-This is only partly true.
-Costa Rica does have paved roads but mainly just the main roads and highways.
-There are several highways here and the new InterAmericana highway by Liberia is very nice (it even has 3 lanes!)
+Costa Rica does have paved roads including highways.
+In fact, the InterAmericana highway by Liberia is very nice (it even has 3 lanes!)

 It’s never cold in Costa Rica

 There are actually 26 micro-climates in Costa Rica and it is a very mountainous country.
-Due to all the valleys, some places are around 1500 meters (5000 feet) in elevation and though it doesn’t get cold, it can get chilly.
+Due to all the valleys, some places can be more than 1500 meters (5000 feet) in elevation and though it doesn’t get cold, it can get chilly.

-Monteverde, San Jose, San Isidro de Perez Zeledon, Vara Blanca and San Vito are some places that are high in elevation.
-The average temperature is around mid 80s F (28-29 C) and goes down to low 70s F (22 C) during dry season.
-In rainy season, it can get even colder if its raining so make sure to bring a jacket since it’s also usually very windy.
+Monteverde, Poas, San Isidro de Perez Zeledon, San Gerardo de Dota, Vara Blanca and San Vito are some places that are high in elevation.
+The average temperature is around high 70s F (25 C) and goes down to mid 50s F – low 60s F (12-15 C) during dry season.
+In rainy season, it can get even colder if its windy so make sure to bring a jacket since it’s also usually very windy.

 Mexican and Costa Rican culture are the same

 A lot of visitors think Mexican and Costa Rican cultures are the same which is absolutely not true.
-Mexico is actually in North America and the two countries don’t have many similarities.
+The two countries actually don’t have that many similarities.

 Mexican Spanish and Costa Rican Spanish are completely different (they don’t say “andale” in Costa Rica) and the food is different.
 Let me tell you that Mexican tacos are nothing like Costa Rican tacos!